Home > IoT > Remotely Access IoT behind NAT Router and Firewall

 Modern Solutions (like SocketXP):

-Solutions like SocketXP overcome these NAT and firewall limitations by establishing outbound-initiated connections (a.k.a reverse proxy connections) from the IoT device to a cloud-based service.
+Solutions like SocketXP overcome the NAT and firewall limitations by establishing outbound-initiated connections (a.k.a reverse proxy connections) from the IoT device to a cloud-based service.

 Since the IoT device initiates the connection, it appears as legitimate outbound traffic to the NAT router and firewall.